davidyell/CakePHP-Listing/README.md

 ..and you should end up with nice option groups in your selects.
 ![Select box with optgroup](http://i.imgur.com/QP7BhMl.png)

+#Version
+This is something I'd consider `alpha`.
+It works for me in a few projects, but it's not been extensivly tested.

 #Installation
 This is a standard CakePHP plugin, so it will need to extracted or submoduled into your `app/Plugin` folder.
 I call it `Listing`, so it should live in `app/Plugin/Listing`.